Taxation in Slovakia

 In Slovakia, taxes are levied by the state and local governments.
-Tax revenue stood at 18.732% of the country's gross domestic product in 2019.
-The tax-to-GDP ratio in the Slovakia increased by 0.4 percentage points from 34.3% in 2018 to 34.7% in 2019.
+Tax revenue stood at 19.3% of the country's gross domestic product in 2021.
+The tax-to-GDP ratio in Slovakia deviates from OECD average of 34.0% by 0.8 percent and in 2022 was 34.8% which ranks Slovakia 19th in the tax-to-GDP ratio comparison among the OECD countries.
 The most important revenue sources for the state government are income tax, social security, value-added tax and corporate tax.